 The "Brazilian Blur" was a perennial contender for Sixth Man of the Year during his days in Phoenix.
-After seven seasons with the Suns, Leandro bounced around a bit in the league and even played overseas for a brief period in time.
+After seven seasons with the Suns, Leandro bounced around a bit in the league and even played overseas for a brief period of time.

 Leandro dealt with several injuries and was no longer the speedster he once was.
 He still had his tremendous shooting skills, however.
-Leandro could shoot well from mid-range as well as from long distance.
+Leandro could shoot well from mid-range as well as from long-distance.

 He would use his offensive skill set in providing a spark off the bench and continue where the starters left off.